Introduction to Opera

 All previews begin at 12 noon.

-Increase your understanding of opera and enjoy the upcoming Opera San José productions by attending one of longtime OSJ subscriber Bradford Wade’s FREE previews.
+Increase your understanding of opera and enjoy upcoming Opera San José performances all the more by attending one of longtime OSJ subscriber Bradford Wade’s FREE previews.
 Dates for Carmen lecture talks are listed below.
 For more information about the 2015-16 Opera at Your Doorstep Lecture Series, send a message to OperaAtYourDoorstep@gmail.com.